 Remember that Christ says He has given to His disciples the glory that the Father has given Him.
 That glory was once seen upon Christ, when the three disciples were with Him in the Mount of Transfiguration.
 That same glory will be ours when He comes, although it does not yet appear.
-The brightness of His glory was veiled when He was on earth, and so it is in those in whom He dwells.
+The brightness of His glory was veiled when he was on earth, and so it is in those in whom He dwells.
 But it is there nevertheless, only waiting the coming of the Lord to be revealed.
-And the apostle again says, "The Spirit itself beareth witness with our spirit, that we are the children of God: and if children, then heirs; heirs of God and joint-heirs with Christ; if so be that we suffer with Him, that we may be also glorified together.
-For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us."
+And the apostle again says:

+- 16 The Spirit itself bears witness with our spirit, that we are the children of God: - 17 And if children, then heirs; heirs of God and joint-heirs with Christ; if so be that we suffer with Him, that we may be also glorified together. - 18 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 Mark, the glory is to be revealed in us.
-The glory will have been there all the time in the shape of the grace of God, and when He shall appear, it will be revealed.
+The glory will have been there all the time in the shape of the grace of God, and when He shall appear it will be revealed.
+This also appears in these words:

-This also appears in these words: "Having predestinated us unto the adoption of children by Jesus Christ to Himself, according to the good pleasure of His Will, to the praise of the glory of His grace, wherein He hath made us accepted in the Beloved."
+- 5 Having predestinated us unto the adoption of children by Jesus Christ to Himself, according to the good pleasure of His will, - 6 To the praise of the glory of His grace, wherein He has made us accepted in the Beloved.

 So the grace of the Lord has glory.
 It is glory.
+But the interchangeability, or rather the identity of grace and glory, are further shown in these words: